Khalid-Shahin/Russian-words-in-Cyrillic-and-English-Look-A-Like-Finder/readme.md

 And gave me the top 100 words.
 The words' points are based on the sum of its letters' points.

 And...
-There aren't that many good ones. **By far the best one is "щедрой" which looks like "weapon" but it means "generous" and is pronounced shchedroy.** It go the most points with a 10.95.
+There aren't that many good ones. **By far the best one is "щедрой" which looks like "weapon" and it means "generous" in Russian and is pronounced shchedroy.** It go the most points with a 10.95.

 It's a one-time run script written to just get the answer.